KSL-TV: Program preemptions and deferrals

 As a CBS affiliate, in 1977, Match Game host Gene Rayburn mentioned that the often risque then-CBS daytime game show was not being aired in Salt Lake City.
 In 1987, the station was among several affiliates that announced that it would not air the children's animated series Garbage Pail Kids ahead of its originally scheduled premiere amid criticism from parental organizations over concerns about the show's violent content and humor ridiculing the handicapped and the perceived likelihood of it merely being a program-length ad for the controversial namesake toys and trading cards.
 (Amid the controversy, CBS elected not to air it in the U.S., though its distribution arm syndicated it in some international markets.)
 In the years leading to its switch to NBC, KSL also preempted the 1989–91 sitcom Doctor Doctor (partway into its third and final season in November 1990), and three shorter-lived series—Dirty Dancing (in 1988), prime time soap opera 2000 Malibu Road and adult-oriented sitcom Grapevine (both in 1992)—because of their sexual content.
 KSL removed Picket Fences midway through its first season, partly due to objections over a January 1993 episode ("Nuclear Meltdowns") centering on a teenage girl who becomes pregnant through an incestuous plural marriage with a polygamist Mormon and the perpetrator's allusion that, although plural marriage within the LDS Church ceased after the 1890 Manifesto (issued in response to Congressional acts to disincorporate and seize assets of the church over the practice), many Mormons still held polygamist beliefs.
-The drama series returned to KSL in its normal network time slot in April 1993, before being shifted to a one-day delay at 11 p.m.
-Saturdays for its second season in September 1993.
-The station refused CBS' late night Crimetime After Primetime block from September 1990 until its discontinuation after the August 1993 premiere of Late Show with David Letterman (though this was based more on retaining local control of its late night schedule than over content concerns after the failure of the preceding Pat Sajak Show), and preempted the network's Saturday morning children's program lineup after September 1989.
+The drama series returned to KSL in its normal network time slot in April 1993, before being shifted to a one-day delay at 11 p.m. on Saturdays for its second season in September 1993.
+The station refused CBS's late night Crimetime After Primetime block from September 1990 until its discontinuation after the August 1993 premiere of Late Show with David Letterman (though this was based more on retaining local control of its late night schedule than over content concerns after the failure of the preceding Pat Sajak Show), and preempted the network's Saturday morning children's program lineup after September 1989.
 It also was among several Mountain Time CBS stations that aired CBS This Morning and its predecessors on a one-hour-ahead basis (from 6 to 8 a.m.) until it shifted the morning show in-pattern in September 1994 to accommodate an expanded (and relocated, as it was moved up two hours to 6 a.m.) local morning newscast.